-For eligible English students who began their undergraduate medical course in September 2012 or after, the NHS will fund your fifth year of study onwards.
-In calculating years of study, years repeated on your course are not included; the intercalation year is included.
+For eligible English students the NHS will fund your fifth year of study onwards.
+In calculating years of study, years repeated on your course are not included but the intercalation year is included.
 Most students intercalate either after their third or fourth year of study.

 Funding may differ from the above for foundation year students and second degree medical students.
 If you are from another part of the UK, you will want to enquire with your appropriate funding agency for specific information.
-EU students who are eligible for NHS funding (in their fifth year of funding onward) will have funding limited to tuition fees only (i.e. no bursaries or grants for living costs).
+EU students who are eligible for NHS funding (in their fifth year of funding onward) will have funding limited to tuition fees only, so will not receive bursaries or grants for living costs.
 Overseas students are not funded.
-Students can also access Disability Student Allowance if eligible.
-No UEA bursary is available for NHS-funded students except for MED School bursaries, if available.
+Students can also access Disability Student Allowance if they are eligible.
+No UEA bursary is available for NHS-funded students except for MED School bursaries, if they are available.